INFORMSJoC/2021.0343/README.md

 ......
 ```

-Once a trial on DTLZ2(nobj=2, dim=10) is completed, the algorithm will automatically generate a separate result file, each row of which is composed
-of a point (the first 10 columns) and its corresponding objective vector (the last 2 columns).
+Once a trial on DTLZ2(nobj=2, dim=10) is completed, the algorithm will automatically generate a separate result file (.txt), each row of which is composed of a point (the first 10 columns) and its corresponding objective vector (the last 2 columns).
 Here are the first 10 rows in a result file:
 ```text
 1.855699321102256272e-01 8.424419023429166042e-01 6.217761832726059756e-01 9.715319886143165551e-01 2.727913608860354500e-01 3.420138389999665129e-01 4.131355367929151479e-01 9.555960537820530343e-01 3.126903495436407221e-01 3.030895852559572501e-01 1.647437322477533606e+00 4.942954356867825250e-01
 3.642461134171878223e-01 7.486242170770491811e-01 1.891040567340959710e-01 2.932352853580730834e-01 3.794598906465902477e-01 4.431765525725954724e-01 7.323291443703634496e-01 7.175164010598548137e-01 9.503106953571850424e-01 8.628671473340784326e-01 1.391184300842630783e+00 8.959438146411728976e-01